Why We Still Fight Over Social Media and Content Marketing

 JUNE 3, 2012

-When it boils down to the future of your business, your workforce is essential.
-I was completely stunned when reading recent findings by Gartner , stating that “monitoring employee behavior in digital environments is on the rise, with 60 percent of corporations expected to implement formal programs for monitoring external social media for security breaches and incidents by 2015.”
+I was completely stunned when reading recent findings by Gartner , stating that “monitoring employee behavior in digital environments is on the rise, with 60 percent of corporations expected to implement formal programs for monitoring external social media for security breaches and incidents by 2015.” ” I know using social media in the workplace, can pose security threats.

 Context Marketing in Context: Beyond Inbound and Content